FlipperPA/django-s3-sqlite/README.md

 Add to your installed apps:

-    INSTALLED_APPS += ['django_s3sqlite']
+    INSTALLED_APPS += ["django_s3sqlite"]

 ## Using an S3-Backed Database Engine

-**ZDU** includes the ability to use `s3sqlite`, an [S3-synced SQLite database](https://blog.zappa.io/posts/s3sqlite-a-serverless-relational-database) as a Django database engine.
+`django-s3sqlite` allows use of an [S3-synced SQLite database](https://blog.zappa.io/posts/s3sqlite-a-serverless-relational-database) as a Django database engine.

-This will cause problems for applications with concurrent writes**, but it scales very well for high-read applications that don't have concurrent writes (like CMSes), and it's orders of magnitude cheaper than AWS RDS.
+This will cause problems for applications with concurrent writes**, but it scales very well for high-read applications that don't have concurrent writes (like a CMS for your blog), and it's orders of magnitude cheaper than AWS RDS or Aurora (pennies per month instead of many dollars per month).

 ** Concurrent writes will often be lost and not show up in concurrent readers.
 This is because the database is transferred between S3 storage and the Lambda instance for each request.